unlock-protocol/unlock/unlock-protocol-com/blog/redesigning-our-checkout.md

 ### Recipient and metadata collection

 Recipients field will be populated based on the quantity.
 You will be able to add recipient addresses and fill out information.
-We've added more validation checks to ensure user cannot buy memberships than allowed by the locker owner early in the flow.
+We've added more validation checks to ensure user cannot buy memberships than allowed by the lock owner early in the flow.

 ![metadata and recipients on checkout](/images/blog/redesigned-checkout/new-checkout-metadata.png)